-The Student Guild (Election and Referenda) Regulations 2018 are the legislative basis for the elections and are available from the website: www.guild.curtin.edu.au/governance.
+The Student Guild (Election and Referenda) Regulations 2018 are the legislative basis for the elections and are available here: www.guild.curtin.edu.au/governance.
 In the event of a discrepancy between this handbook and any relevant Regulations, the Regulations will prevail.